Singapore is home to many amazing museums - here's a list of the best museums and exhibitions for families - most of them are free to enter too!

-Updated (24 May): updated with new exhibitions
+Updated (Nov 2025): updated with new exhibitions

 Taking a trip down to the museum with your little ones is not only a great way to spend quality time together with them, it also helps to stimulate their mind and cultivate their imagination.

 With new exhibits curated on a regular basis, there is something for every age and we guarantee that the kids will have fun from their experience!
-So let's go and explore our favourite kid-friendly museums and exhibitions in Singapore!
+So let's go and explore our favourite and best kid-friendly museums and exhibitions in Singapore!

 *This list will be regularly updated with the latest exhibits so do check back often too!
 Like to share your personal experience at any museum?
 Or did we miss something or got something wrong - let us know!